When the saint comes dancing in

 “Morning” shouts out a female voice in English from underneath.
 I realise it is Susie, the lady who makes the costumes for film sets and has a house in the village.

-“I think I am the only one mad enough to follow them round in the rain,” she laughs.
+“I think I am the only one crazy enough to follow them round in the rain,” she laughs.

 The band finish their tune and Suzie and I give them a large round of applause.
 Benjamin has stuck his head out of the window by now and the three of us appear to be the only ones interested in the music.
 The band shout out their thanks to their mini audience and move on to the next corner with Susie trailing behind.

-Later, we hear the villagers making their way to mass.
+Later, we hear the villagers making their way to mass in the church at the end of our road.
 At 12.00 the church bells start to ring.
 When they have finished we hear the same brass band blaring out from inside the church walls.
 The party tunes can be heard all down our street.
 Benjamin and I look at each other in surprise.
-We run along the road to the church and push open the heavy church door to find ourselves in the middle of a full-on celebration.
+We pull o our coats and run along the road to the church.
+Pushing open the heavy door we find ourselves in the middle of a full-on celebration.
 Mass is normally a sombre service and this burst of lively activity gets us staring in amazement.

 Today, February 3rd, it’s San Blas Day in Benaocaz.
 San Blas is a special saint in Benaocaz and not just because he is co-patron of this small village.
 He shares that honour with San Anton.